School leavers with NCEA Level 2 or above

 How We Are Going

-From 2009 to 2014 there has been a consistent pattern of females attaining NCEA Level 2 or equivalent at higher rates than males.
-In 2015, the trend of Female school leavers (82.0%) achieving at a higher rate than their male counterparts (76.3%) continued.
-However, the size of the gender gap is closing with the difference reduced from 6.1 percentage points in 2014 to 5.7 percentage points in 2015.
+From 2009 to 2019 there has been a consistent pattern of female school leavers attaining NCEA Level 2 or equivalent at higher rates than male school leavers.
+In 2019, 81.3% of females achieved compared to 76.3 % of males.
+The size of the gender gap has decreased from 8.2 percentage points in 2009 to 5.0 percentage points in 2019.

-From 2014 to 2015, male achievement increased by 1.4 percentage points while female achievement increased by 1.0 percentage points.
-This reduced the gender disparity by 0.4 percentage points over the same period.
+From 2018 to 2019, male achievement decreased by 1.2 percentage points and female achievement decreased by 2.1 percentage points.
+The gender disparity decreased by 0.9 percentage points over the same period.

-Figure 3: Percentage of school leavers with at least an NCEA Level 2 qualification or equivalent,
+Figure 4: Percentage of school leavers with at least an NCEA Level 2 qualification or equivalent, by gender (2009-2019)

-A clear positive correlation can be seen between the socio-economic mix of the school the student attended and the percentage of school leavers attaining at least an NCEA Level 2 or equivalent qualification.
+A clear positive correlation can be seen between the socio-economic mix of the school the student attended, as measured by school decile, and the percentage of school leavers attaining at least an NCEA Level 2 or equivalent qualification.
 Schools in the lowest deciles (deciles 1 and 2) draw their students from communities with the highest degree of socio-economic disadvantage.

-IIn 2015, 92.3% of students from schools in the highest deciles (deciles 9 and 10) left school with at least an NCEA Level 2 qualification.
-This was 27.2 percentage points higher than the percentage for school leavers in deciles 1 and 2 (65.1%).
-Although the gap is large, it is a reduction on the 28.6 percentage point difference that was seen in 2014.
+In 2019, 91.3% of students from schools in the highest deciles (deciles 9 and 10) left school with at least an NCEA Level 2 qualification.
+This was 26.4 percentage points higher than the percentage for school leavers in deciles 1 and 2 schools (64.9%).

 There is, however, a great deal of variation amongst schools within each decile, with some schools in the lowest deciles with a greater proportion of students achieving a level 2 qualification or above than some schools in the highest deciles.

-Figure 4: Percentage of school leavers with at least an NCEA Level 2 qualification or equivalent,
+Figure 5: Percentage of school leavers with at least an NCEA Level 2 or equivalent, by school decile (2019)

 Evidence about what works for this indicator can be found in: